 There are many things we discuss in our blog including the incredible things you can do at a Florida beach.
 We even cover the downside of each beach so you can be prepared as much as possible for your visit.
-We want you to have fun but stay safe.
+Here are some tips to ensure you have fun but stay safe.

 There are some things you should NOT do at the beach.
 You might have heard a few, but wonder why they are not recommended.
 So here is our list of 7 things you should not do at the beach and why.